AniTrend/retrofit-graphql/README.md

 ### Models

-The model creation is upto the developer, this is where retrofit-graphql differs from apollo, this way you can design your models in anyway you desire.
+The model creation is up to the developer, this is where retrofit-graphql differs from apollo, this way you can design your models in anyway you desire.
+There are tools available to aid in the task of creating models from JSON.
+For Kotlin there is [JSON To Kotlin Class](https://plugins.jetbrains.com/plugin/9960-json-to-kotlin-class-jsontokotlinclass-), a plugin for the IDEA product family.
+There are also numerous tools available online e.g [jsonschema2pojo](http://www.jsonschema2pojo.org/).
+One can always start from there and then modify the automatically generated output.

 By default the library supplies you with a `QueryContainerBuilder` which is a holder for your GraphQL variables and request.
 Also __two__ basic top level models, which you don't have to use if you want to design your own:

 ###### QueryContainerBuilder